State College Area High School Counseling

-Eight high school counselors and a Delta/Virtual/RIT counselor make up the counseling staff.
-Counselors are here to assist students/families on a wide range of topics: ranging from assistance in the management of personal mental health matters to guiding students/families as they make difficult post secondary decisions.
+Eight school counselors and a Delta/Virtual/RIT counselor make up the counseling staff.
 At State High, school counselors wear many hats and serve a wide variety of student needs including, but not limited to:

-- Short term personal, social, and emotional counseling/support, and referrals as needed.
+- Short-term personal, social, and emotional counseling/support and crisis referrals as needed

-There are two permanent counselors assigned to the 9th grade Learning Community Team.
+There are two permanent counselors assigned to the 9th-grade Learning Community Team.
 These counselors focus specifically on helping students to successfully make the transition from middle to high school.
-Learn more about our 9LC Mission and happenings here: 9th Grade Learning Community.
+Learn more about our 9LC.

-In tenth grade, all students will then be assigned (alphabetically) to a new and permanent high school counselor who will remain with these students for the next three years.
-This arrangement fosters a close relationship between students, families and their school counselor, thereby making the high school experience more satisfying and complete.
+In tenth grade, all students will then be assigned (alphabetically) to a new school counselor who will remain with these students for the next three years.
+This arrangement fosters a close relationship between students, families, and their school counselors, thereby making the high school experience more satisfying and complete.